DES Contract and Procurement Training

 Required training by job duties

-According to RCW 39.26.110, the Department of Enterprise Services (DES) is authorized to require training for those responsible for any portion of the procurement process.
+According to RCW 39.26.110, we are authorized to require training for people who are responsible for any portion of the procurement process.

-The director of DES, the contracts and procurement division, and the statewide Training Advisory Group (TAG) identify who is required to take which courses based on job duties rather than job title.
+The director of DES, Contracts & Procurement division, and the statewide Training Advisory Group (TAG) identify who is required to take which courses based on job duties rather than job title.

 Find a complete explanation of trainings required by job duties.